PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-25-using-the-command-line-intermediate.markdown

 There are three types of classes for each file within a unix-based system, and each of this classes has three different permissions: read, write and execute.

-* Class "User": Every file in our system has one and only one user, which is the owner of the file.
+* **Class "User":** Every file in our system has one and only one user, which is the owner of the file.
-* Class "Group": Permissions given to a group of users.
+* **Class "Group":** Permissions given to a group of users.
 Every user can belong to several groups of users.
-* Class "Others": This class contains all users that don't fall into any of the previous categories.
+* **Class "Others":** This class contains all users that don't fall into any of the previous categories.

 Permissions:
-* "Read": This permission allows for a file to be read.
+* **"Read":** This permission allows for a file to be read.
-* "Write": It allows to modify a file
+* **"Write":** It allows to modify a file
-* "Execute": It allows to execute a file, for example to run a program.
+* **"**Execute":** It allows to execute a file, for example to run a program.
 If you have "execute" permission over a directory, you will be able to access and change the files it contains, but you will not be able to see the files within it unless you also have a "read" permission.
 *
 Take into account that permissions in Unix are not inherited, which means that the fact of having "read" permission over a directory doesn't mean you have "read" permission over the files it contains.